rankmath/fast-indexing-api/readme.txt

 == Changelog ==

+* Improved: Compatibility with the [Rank Math SEO](https://rankmath.com/) plugin.
+Now, you can use Rank Math's [Bing Instant Indexing](https://rankmath.com/blog/bing-indexing-api/) feature from the same settings page
+* Improved: Reduce clutter on the Settings page by hiding unrelated admin notices
+* Improved: Updated the third-party libraries to their latest version
+* Fixed: JSON file upload option was not working on the Settings page
+* Fixed: PHP notice appearing after saving the Settings or updating the post on some installations
+* Fixed: Wrong text domain in some `gettext` calls
+* Removed: Some unused files

 = 1.0.1 [Jan 3, 2021] =
 * Fix compatibility with new version of Rank Math which includes an Instant Indexing module